855 Stanley Rd., Two Harbors, MN

 Jennifer Murphy, Host Artist

-My artwork aims to impart the same tranquility I enjoy while exploring the north woods and the shores of Lake Superior, as well as the quietude I feel while sculpting.
+With my artwork I aim to impart the same tranquility I enjoy while exploring the north woods and the shores of Lake Superior, as well as the quietude I feel while sculpting.
 The malleable, soothing, and tactile nature of the clay are what attracted me to ceramics.
-I use both wheel thrown and hand building techniques to create organic forms, which are inspired by the biodiversity of the forest floor.
+I use hand building techniques to sculpt original organic forms, which are inspired by the biodiversity of the forest floor.

 Sam Zimmerman, Guest Artist